Mattlister/envirosea/README.md

 * Due to time, my plan with the bookings didn't go according to plan so I had to change it to a redirect to the DB with a success message.

+* Also, I didn't get chance to have all my JavaScript into separate folders.

 ### Deployment

 ### Software Deployment and Software Cloning Technologies Used: